top of page

 What to Pack in the Maldives

 We have no doubt that the days leading up to your Maldives Island Hopping experience to be filled with excitement and anticipation.
-When packing for your trip to the Maldives, you should remember to keep a balanced suitcase because let's face it, you are likely to overpack then wear the same bathers every day once you click over to island life!
-Now that you have read our travel guide on Getting to the Maldives, our next task is to maximize your time enjoying the vacation.
-We recommend beginning organizing your trip by crossing off items from your Maldives packing list which will undoubtedly result in a carefree and memorable vacation once you land.
+When packing for your trip to the Maldives, you should remember to keep a balanced suitcase because, let's face it, you are likely to overpack and then wear the same bathers every day once you click over to island life!
+Now that you have read our travel guide on Getting to the Maldives, our next task is to maximise your time enjoying the vacation.
+We recommend beginning organising your trip by crossing off items from your Maldives packing list, which will undoubtedly result in a carefree and memorable vacation once you land.
 A Maldives packing list consists of a few essential items, clothing, and accessories that are required for any beach resort.
-However, the islands are brimming with laid-back moments, breathtaking scenery, so just like everyone else who ventures to their shores, don't forget to pack some nice clothes because you will have some amazing photo opportunities that will be able to remain with you for a lifetime!
+However, the islands are brimming with laid back moments, and breathtaking scenery, so just like everyone else who ventures to their shores, don't forget to pack some nice clothes because you will have some amazing photo opportunities that will be able to remain with you for a lifetime!
 Packing List ● Swimwear ● Sandals/Flip Flops ● Wide-brimmed sun hat ● Sarong/Light Scarf ● Sunscreen & Sunglasses ● Rashy/Sun Proof Top ● Lightweight Cotton Clothing ● Smart Evening Wear ● Waterproof/Dry Bag ● Insect repellent What not to Pack ● Beach Towels (All will be provided) ● Snorkels & Flippers (Available on all islands) ● Alcohol (This is illegal) Travel Insurance Travel without travel insurance is never a good idea.
-When traveling, you never know what can happen, and it's always best to be safe than sorry.
-You'll want to be covered, even more so if you're participating in water-based sports such as scuba diving or snorkeling.
+When travelling, you never know what can happen, and it's always best to be safe than sorry.
+You'll want to be covered, even more so if you're participating in water-based sports such as scuba diving or snorkelling.
 For short-term policies, we offer World Nomads.
 Power Adaptor A Type G British adapter is used in the Maldives.
-A universal adaptor is always a good idea when traveling, so make sure you find a nice one to keep you charged.
+A universal adaptor is always a good idea when travelling, so make sure you find a nice one to keep you charged.
 You will also be able to purchase one after you land, and most resorts and guesthouses have adapters in their rooms or at your request.
 SIM cards

-Once you land in the Maldives, you can purchase a prepaid sim card from the airport.
+Once you land in the Maldives, you can purchase a prepaid SIM card from the airport.
 There are a number of providers to choose from, and all offer similar products for a similar price.
-Dhiraagu and Ooredoo are the most popular and offer 7 and 14-day packages for around $15 for 4GB, $40 for 20 GB, or $50 for 100 GB of data.We recommend buying the SIM card at the airport, as there will be limited places for you to purchase one after this.
-Wifi is available all over the Maldives, in both resorts and on local islands, but it can get slow depending now on which island you are staying on.
+Dhiraagu and Ooredoo are the most popular and offer 7 and 14-day packages for around $15 for 4GB, $40 for 20 GB, or $50 for 100 GB of data.
+We recommend buying the SIM card at the airport, as there will be limited places for you to purchase one after this.
+Wi-Fi is available all over the Maldives, in both resorts and on local islands, but it can get slow depending on which island you are staying on.
 We also recommend bringing over a Type G British adapter, which is the connection that is used in the Maldives.

 Here is our packing list for your Maldives vacation.
 As you can see, this list is relatively short.
 You don't need much, so our advice is to pack lightly and simply enjoy it!